Flexibility Training During Pregnancy

-If you experience recurring pain on either side of your lower back you should suspect pelvic instability.
+If you experience recurring pain on either side of your lower back you should suspect Pelvic instability .
 When in doubt, limit your stretches to those that only move the spine in one plane of action.
-For instance, perform forward spine flexion without rotation, or side stretches without frontal flexion, or spine rotation without spine flexion.
-Please consult Preventing Common Pregnancy and Postpartum Discomforts on this Web site for more information about pelvic instability.
+For instance, perform forward spine Rectus Abdominis without Rotation, or side stretches without frontal Rectus Abdominis, or spine Rotation without spine Rectus Abdominis.
+Please consult Preventing Common Pregnancy and Postpartum Discomforts on this Web site for more information about Pelvic instability .

 Pregnancy Exercise: How to Safely Stretch Muscles

-Always stretch the belly of the muscle, never the muscle insertion point (tendon) or joint (ligament).
+Always stretch the belly of the muscle, never the muscle insertion point (Tendons) or joint (Ligaments).
 For example, when stretching your calf muscle, you should feel the stretch along the length of the back of your lower leg, not behind your knee, or at the ankle.

 Tips for Safe Stretching for Pre-and-Post Natal Women